LonesG/camperhacks/README.md

         1. The user would already be comfortable with the website layout and can easily check each section for new and updated hacks.

-### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
--   Testing was completed to ensure that all pages were linking correctly.
--   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs

 -   On some devices